MTsocute/MTsocute/README.md

   <img src="https://github.com/MTsocute/Image_Hosting_Platform/blob/main/uPic/C.jpeg" alt="Image Here">
 </p>

 ## Introduction

 Hello there!
 Welcome to my learning journey. <br>
-I am Momo, and I'm passionate about programming and exploring new technologies.
+I am Momo, and I'm passionate about programming and exploring new technologies. <br>
 Let me share with you my progress and aspirations.

+---
 ## Programming Languages

 - **C**: I have completed the basics of C programming and I am currently diving into Data Structures and Algorithms.
 - **C++**: I have a good grasp of C++ as an object-oriented programming language.
 - **Python**: I have completed introductory Python programming and I am eager to enhance my skills to leverage its power in scientific applications.

+---
 ## Goals

 ### Python: Data Analysis